fpertille/Functional-Genomics-1BG322-67516/README.md

 iv) generate a final spreadsheet that compiles all the information generated.

-On behalf of Carlos, Violeta, Manolis, and me.
+On behalf of Fabio Pertille and TAs.
 Best regards,